Wottan/CrediSi/README.md

 # rrhh

+Pre-requisites:

-copy default configuration
-term> cp .env.default to .env
+copy default configuration (first time only) term> cp .env.default .env

-to build execute
-term> docker-compose build app
+to build execute (first time only) term> docker-compose build app

+Routine:

-to run execute
-term> docker-compose up
+to run execute (every time you want to start the servers) term> docker-compose up

+to start frontend (every time you want to user the web app) term> yarn hot

+to shutdown the app (when you are done using it and want to free docker resources) term>docker-compose down

+Updates:

-to install dependencies
-term> docker-compose exec app composer install
+to install dependencies (first time or when there is new dependencies) term> docker-compose exec app composer install

-to update db
-term> docker-compose exec app php artisan migrate
+to update db (when you change the db schema only) term> docker-compose exec app php artisan migrate

-to init db data (only the first time) term> docker-compose exec app php artisan db:seed
+to init db data (when you want to reset initial data only) term> docker-compose exec app php artisan db:seed

-to start frontend
-term> yarn hot

 to see logs of a service
 term> docker-compose logs nginx

-to shutdown the app
-term>docker-compose down